davidmoten/reels/README.md

 Thread.sleep(1000);
 ```

-`Actor.tell` is asynchronous (with the default scheduler) so we wait with `Thread.sleep` to see something happen.
+`ActorRef.tell` is asynchronous (with the default scheduler) so we wait with `Thread.sleep` to see something happen.
 The result of course is that
 "hi there" will be written to the console and it will generally happen on a different thread to the call of `tell`.

 Here's a "kitchen sink" example that demonstrates many options when creating actors: